apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/bin.en.md

 2. Configure `conf/server.yaml`

-ShardingSphere-Proxy's operational mode is configured on `server.yaml`，and its configuration mode is the same with that of ShardingSphere-JDBC.
+ShardingSphere-Proxy's operational mode is configured on `server.yaml`, and its configuration mode is the same with that of ShardingSphere-JDBC.
 Refer to [mode of configuration](/cn/user-manual/shardingsphere-jdbc/yaml-config/mode/).

-Please refer to the following links for other configuration items：
+Please refer to the following links for other configuration items:
 * [Permission configuration](/cn/user-manual/shardingsphere-proxy/yaml-config/authentication/)
 * [Property configuration](/cn/user-manual/shardingsphere-proxy/yaml-config/props/)